Question 1. Are graduate (Masters or Ph.D.) students eligible to apply for CEOx1Day?

 - Participating in a launch planning meeting for a yet-to-be-released product

 Question 6.
-I completed the Hogan Leadership Assessment Questionnaire in Phase 2 of the selection process, but I wasn’t chosen to move ahead.
+I completed the Hogan Leadership Assessment Questionnaire in the selection process, but I wasn’t chosen to move ahead.
 Will I receive a copy of my leadership report?

 Answer 6.
-Yes, students who have completed the Hogan Leadership Assessment Questionnaire but who didn’t move on to the third and fourth rounds will receive their report by email once the program finalists have been chosen.
+Yes, students who have completed the Hogan Leadership Assessment Questionnaire but who didn’t move on to the next rounds will receive their report by email once the program finalists have been chosen.

 Question 7.
 I’ve been selected as a semi-finalist; can I indicate which CEO I’d like to be matched with, should I become a finalist?